ranjanabhi07/JAVA/README.md

 6) Operators 🦖 :-  it contains some basic questions of operators and it's solution as ppt.

-7) variables and data type 🦖 :-
+7) variables and data type 🦖 :- it contains some basic questions of variables & dataTypes and it's solution as ppt.

 8) FlowChart And Pseudocode 🦖 :-